new-fantastic/vue-wp-json/docs/api/wpData/README.md

 **Meta** - when we fetch data from few endpoints (described below) there you can set which meta would you like to apply.
 Set to true if you want to attach.
 If there will be few objects with meta: true, last one will be set.
 If you won't set any meta: true, first one will be set.
 **dataName** - pointer's name to fetched data in Vue's instance, by default it is same as **slug**, however, you can change it if you want
 **type** - if it is set to **some_value**, data will be fetched from /wp-json/wp/v2/**some_value** not pages!
 Of course by default it would be fetched from /wp-json/wp/v2/pages
+**embed** - if it should add _embedd suffix to URL.
+It will attach more data - e.g. necessary data for meta!

 Example view's fragment: